 - Juice Plus+ Berry Blend capsules (240 capsules)

-The cost is $300.00 per carton, payable either in one full lump payment, or four installment payments of $75.00 each.
+Juice Plus costs $320.00 per carton, payable in one full lump payment or four installments of $80.00 each.
 It appears all products available on the site are in four-month increments.

 Juice Plus Summary

-Even if there is a bit of hyperbole in the “multi-billion-dollar” statement, $730 million is a significant business.
-Juice Plus+ is apparently selling a quality product through a network of individuals who use the product, believe in the product, and sell the product.
-To keep you informed, however, the product is made by Natural Alternatives International of San Marcos, California, for National Safety Associates (NSA; Collierville, Tennessee).
+Also, Juice Plus is made by Natural Alternatives International of San Marcos, California, for National Safety Associates (NSA; Collierville, Tennessee).
 Further, an unrelated third party uses a proprietary process to produce the powder used in the capsules.
-Note: It is not unusual in the nutritional supplement industry for products to be made for another company that is primarily responsible for the sales and marketing functions.
+Note: It is common in the nutritional supplement industry for products to be made for another company that is primarily responsible for the sales and marketing functions.